rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Tax Remedies (Initial Synthesis).md

 If year is divisible by four, it is a leap year.

 ---
-Also view [[./Tax Remedies (Draft)|draft]] for this note.
+Also view [[Tax Remedies (Draft)|draft]] for this note.

 [^1]: [General Concepts for Tax Remedies - Respicio & Co.](https://www.respicio.ph/bar/2025/mercantile-and-taxation-laws/taxation-law/national-internal-revenue-code-of-1997-nirc-as/tax-remedies/general-concepts)
 [^2]: [Modes of serving an eLA - DivinaLaw](https://www.divinalaw.com/dose-of-law/modes-of-serving-an-electronic-letter-of-authority)
 [^3]: The documents relevant for a taxable transaction is assumed to be stored in the office of the business, or shall have not left the same.
 If the taxpayer was not able to provide, the BIR will send a second request for the documents required.
-However, if still unable, a *[[./Subpoena duces tecum|Subpoena duces tecum]]* will be issued against the taxpayer.
+However, if still unable, a *[[Subpoena duces tecum|Subpoena duces tecum]]* will be issued against the taxpayer.
 Non-compliance to the subpoena will result to a criminal case filed against the taxpayer, notwithstanding the procedures for tax audit by the BIR (it will still push through).
 [^4]: The term *super large* is not a valid legal classification, but an informal one.
 This term was mentioned in REO Pre-recorded videos under Batch 9.
 [^5]: A Letter of Authority for conducting a tax audit for withholding tax obligations may be done multiple times in a year.
 [^6]: A Notice Verification for conducting a tax audit of capital gains tax may be done multiple times in a year since CGT are one-time transactions but may occur multiple times in a year.